MervCodes

 How to Optimize Docker Image Size: From 1GB to Under 100MB

-• Faster builds and deployments.
-A 100MB image pushes to a registry and pulls to a production node in a fraction of the time a 1GB image takes.
-In autoscaling scenarios, this directly affects how quickly new instances come online.
+• Faster builds and deploys.
+A 100MB image pushes and pulls in a fraction of the time.
+In autoscaling scenarios, this directly affects how fast new instances come online.

-• Lower storage and bandwidth costs.
-Registries, CI runners, and container hosts all store and transfer images.
-Multiply a 900MB saving across hundreds of builds per week and the numbers add up fast.
+• Lower costs.
+Registries, CI runners, and hosts all store and transfer images.
+Multiply a 900MB savings across hundreds of weekly builds and it adds up fast.

-• Reduced attack surface.
-Every package, library, and shell utility inside a container is a potential vulnerability.
-Fewer components mean fewer CVEs to patch and fewer vectors for attackers to exploit.
+• Smaller attack surface.
+Every package inside a container is a potential vulnerability.
+Fewer components = fewer CVEs to patch.

-• Simpler debugging.
-When a container only contains what it needs, there is less noise to sift through during incident response.
+• Easier debugging.
+When a container only has what it needs, there's less noise during incident response.

 Start With the Right Base Image